fmtn/a/README.md

  -t,--type <arg>               Message type to put, [bytes, text, map] -
                                defaults to text
- -U,--user <arg>               Username to connect to broker -w,--wait <arg>               Time to wait on get operation.
+ -U,--user <arg>               Username to connect to broker -v,--version                  Show version of A -w,--wait <arg>               Time to wait on get operation.
 Default 50.
                                0 equals infinity
  -X,--restore-dump <arg>       Restore a dump of messages in a
                                file,created with -x.
-Can be used with transformation option, count and selectors.
+Can be used with transformation option.
  -x,--write-dump <arg>         Write a dump of messages to a file.
 Will
                                preserve metadata and type.
 Can  be used with transformation option